Arguably the best water flosser available today.

 Variants of this water flosser

-There are 2 versions of this flosser.
-The difference is the colour of the unit, one is White and one is Black.
+There are 4 versions of this flosser.
+The difference is the colour of the units.
+Technically they are all the same.

 It is the WP-662 that I am testing in this review.